renatoleme/renatoleme.github.io/index.md

 <h1> About me </h1>

 <p>
 I am a PhD student in Philosophy, with an emphasis in Logic, at the University of Campinas (UNICAMP) in Campinas, Brazil.
 I am primarily interested in semantics for non-classical logics, with a particular focus on the implementation of logical systems.
-Currently, I'm working with restricted non-deterministic matrices for intuitionistic and modal logics.
+Currently, I'm working with restricted non-deterministic matrices for intuitionistic and modal logics in a project supported by FAPESP (grant n.
+21/01025-3).
 </p>

 <h2> Publications </h2>